Table of Contents

 - Drying off strategies

 We should all aim to achieve consistently low SCC throughout the season to reduce the need for antibiotic dry cow therapy at dry-off.
-Cows with an ISCC of <150,000 cells/ml and heifers with a ISCC of < 120,000 cells/ml can be regarded as uninfected.
-Options for these cows include no treatment, or treatment with internal teat sealants.
+Cows with an ISCC of <150,000 cells/ml and heifers with a ISCC of < 120,000 cells/ml can be regarded as uninfected and new infection can be prevented with teat sealants, although strict hygiene is critical when these are administered.

 Routine stripping of the herd (e.g. a quarter at every milking) will identify infected cows quicker to minimise the spread of infection.

-Teat end damage can result from the physical action of the milking machine.
-Teats are most susceptible to damage in the first few months of lactation (spring) when the teats are first exposed to the physical action of the milking process.
-Teats may be examined and categorised as normal, rough or very rough / cracked as shown in the following pictures.
+Teat ends can be damaged from the physical action of the milking machine allowing bacteria to grow and enter the teat canal.
+Teats may be examined and classified as normal, rough or very rough / cracked as shown in the following pictures.

-To achieve good results and reduce the need for antibiotics farmers are encouraged to assess 50 cows for teat skin condition and teat end damage once a month through the season as an early indicator of problems.
+If you assess your cows’ teats once a month you can learn why there is mastitis in the herd and monitor the results of change.
+Farmers are encouraged to assess 50 cows for teat skin condition and teat end damage once a month through the season as an early indicator of problems.
 The targets are:

 - Teat skin condition – target > 95% supple.